 They were back in New York in December, appearing at a Sunday Coffee Hour in the Harlem Defense Recreation Center on the 12th.
 However, only a few days before, bassist Lynwood "Duke" Jones had been drafted.
 His replacement was bassist Jimmy Smith.

 Jimmy "Jim Jam" Smith (bassist).
 With a common name like that, I simply couldn't find a definitive James Smith in any biographical records.
 In the 1940 census, there are seven men named James Smith who were musicians.
 All I could unearth was that his mother ran a rooming house, in Washington, D.C., in the 1940s, and Redd Foxx stayed there.
 With subsequent guitarist Newell "Johnny" Johns, he was a member of the Pia Beck Trio touring Europe in 1953.
+(And, Newell had been a member of the 5 Bon Bons, with Redd Foxx, in 1941.)
 According to Loumell Morgan, he was the only other prior member of the group still alive in 1980.